nikitavoloboev/data/computer-science/data-structures/data-structures.md

 # Data structures

+[Data Structures and Algorithms in Go](https://github.com/paliimx/Data-Structures-and-Algorithms) is a good list.

 ## Notes

 - The basic building block is a linked list and most structures are built using these.
 Depending on how the data structure is set up and used, it can be a queue, stack, tree, etc.